 What were the greatest challenges you faced on your writing journey?

 The greatest leap of faith in my writing journey was the decision to let other people read what I’d written.
 You reveal so much about yourself through your writing.
 Even if you don’t use personal experiences, assumptions are made.
 If your novel is based partly in truth, people assume every detail is true.

 It’s very difficult to be subjective about whether what you’ve written is any good.
-I was fortunate in having a group of friends who were prepared to be critical and wouldn’t have dreamt of flattering me for the sake of it, and they all come with me on my writing journey.
+I was fortunate in having a group of friends who were prepared to be critical and wouldn’t have dreamt of flattering me, and they all come with me on my writing journey.
 Based on their feedback and, armed with a copy of the Writers’ and Artists‘ Yearbook, I began to submit my work to literary agents.

 How did they respond?

 Rejections, when they came, carried the same message: we are not taking on any new clients at the moment.
 But two replies arrived with handwritten notes.
 They both said, ’You can write, but your work is completely unmarketable’.
 One recommended using The Literary Consultancy for a professional review.
 I was intrigued enough to invest.

 Six weeks later I received a twelve-page response.
 TLC suggested that I should turn my quirky coming-of-age story into a crime novel.
 Horrified, I put the manuscript away for six months but I couldn’t forget about it.
 I came around to the idea, asking myself why shouldn’t I play around with it?
 Once I finished my new draft, I resubmitted it.
 Two agents replied immediately, asking for the full manuscript.
 I signed with one of them.

 What was your reaction when you found out you’d won the Daily Mail First Novel award?